S-Ebadi/Lektioner-med-CJ/README.md

 ---

-> ** Do not follow me.
-There is no guarentees in my journey.
-Only commitment and ambition plus an desire to one they rule them all.
-If you can match that then say hello instead  **

-/ Said
+---

+> **Do not follow me.
+This path winds through shadow and flame, where few return unchanged.
+There are no guarantees in my journey—only the will to seek, the ambition to build, and the desire to master what others fear.
+One code to rule them all, one repo to find them, one commit to bring them all and in the darkness bind them.**

+<sub>— The Eye is ever watchful.
+Speak, if you dare.</sub>